ArafatRChowdhury/Jobcator/docs/planning.md

 #### Some people have trouble finding employment because of poor advertisement, especially in first sector jobs like agriculture or mining, with this app you are able to locate jobs by postcode or address and in different industry sectors like finance, manufacturing, retail, construction or business

 ### Business benefits
-TODO: List high-level benefits that this product will provide.:

 ##### <ins>Jobcator can help its users with :</ins>